 If you have received a DWI in Livingston Parish, you will most likely have court in either the main courthouse in the town of Livingston or in City Court in Denham Springs, Louisiana.
 Only misdemeanor DWI charges are prosecuted in City Court.
 These charges will be the result of an arrest in the city of Denham Springs by Denham Springs City Police.
 On the other hand, if you were arrested for felony DWI or a misdemeanor DWI and the arresting agency was not Denham Springs PD, your case will be heard in Livingston District Court.

-The first step after receiving a DWI charge is getting out of jail.
+The first step after receiving a DWI charge is getting out of the Livingston Parish Detention Center.
 The entire bond may be posted or a bail bond service in Livingston, Louisiana could be hired.
 You only have a maximum of 30 days from the date of arrest to request an Administrative Hearing regarding the proposed suspension of your driver's license for either refusal of the breathalyzer or blowing over the limit.
 Mr. Barkemeyer can help with this stage of the DWI charge process.
 You will also receive a court date which is the Arraignment date.
 It will take place in the criminal courtroom with a judge and prosecutor present.
 This is the beginning of the criminal case.

 The breathalyzer can be challenged in a wide range of ways.
 For example, you can challenge the effective performance of the machine or challenge the fact that you are not tested properly.
 Also, you can go on to challenge how knowledgeable the operator is or if they have the right license to operate the machine.
 Other options include challenging the fact that there was no adherence to the observation periods as well as the fact that your body temperature was higher which lead to false results.